This chapter introduces Oracle Identity Management integration, its components, structure, and administration tools.

 Specifies, for example, the users, groups, and operations requiring the application to be notified

-When changes in the Oracle back-end directory match what is specified in the provisioning profile of an application, the Oracle Directory Integration Platform Service sends the relevant data to that application.
+When changes in Oracle Internet Directory match what is specified in the provisioning profile of an application, the Oracle Directory Integration Platform Service sends the relevant data to that application.

 Figure 1-3 shows the interactions among components in an Oracle Directory Integration Platform Service environment, including the special case of a provisioning agent for a legacy application.